 48. Antigen stability

-There is a variety of methods used for determining assay sensitivity.
+There are a variety of methods used for determining assay sensitivity.
 For easier evaluation and comparison of product specifications, Mercodia always states which method was used when assay sensitivity was determined.

 Sensitivity is tested in two different ways: